jblotus/explosivewebsprogramming/source/_posts/2011-06-04-podcasts-for-programmers-developers-and-web-designers.md

   - the changelog
   - the dev show
 ---
 In our industry, constant education is the norm.
-If you don&#8217;t stay up on the latest you risk falling behind and making yourself less valuable to companies.
+If you don't stay up on the latest you risk falling behind and making yourself less valuable to companies.
 One tactic I use to stay current is to listen to podcasts relating to programming on an almost religious basis.
 Spend an hour a day on listening to these podcasts and it will change your life.
 All of these podcasts are available on the web or itunes.

 **[The changelog][1]**[<img class="alignleft size-full wp-image-339" title="The Changelog Podcast" src="http://www.jblotus.com/wp-content/uploads/2011/06/chnagelog.jpg" alt="The Changelog Podcast" width="170" height="170" />][1]

 The changelog is absolutely the must listen to podcast if you are interested in cutting edge open source software.
 Every episode is an in depth interview with the creator(s) of some of the most popular and most esoteric open source projects around.
 Hosts Wynn Netherland, Adam Stacoviak are really good interviewers and they ask questions skillfully enough to prompt thoughfull responses from their guests.

 **Notable guests include: **[Douglas Crockford][2], [Zed Shaw][3], [Yehuda Katz][4], [Dr. Nic][5], [Kohsuke Kawaguchi][6], [Thomas Fuchs][7], [John Resig][8], [Felix Geisendörfer][9] and many more.
-Think of it as a who&#8217;s who of the developer world.
+Think of it as a who's who of the developer world.

 &nbsp;